José Manuel Contreras

-José Manuel Contreras (/es/; born 19 January 1986), nicknamed El Moyo, is a Guatemalan professional footballer who plays as a midfielder for and captains Liga Guate club Comunicaciones.
+José Manuel Contreras (/es/; born 19 January 1986), nicknamed El Moyo, is a Guatemalan former professional footballer who played as a midfielder.

 Contreras has also played for clubs Arsenal de Sarandí in Argentina and C.D.
 Universidad de Concepción in Chile, among other clubs, and it’s known to be the promise of Guatemala football.

 Club career

 Comunicaciones

 As a youth player, Contreras was with USAC before joining the Comunicaciones youth system.

 2003–04: Loan to Achuapa

 Having begun his career with Comunicaciones in the Guatemalan top division, Contreras briefly played in the Primera División de Ascenso (second level) with Achuapa, and then returned to Comunicaciones.

 2008–09: Loan to Arsenal de Sarandí

 In July 2008, when he joined Arsenal de Sarandí.
 He made his debut for Arsenal on August 27, 2008 against Boca Juniors for the second leg of the Recopa Sudamericana, a match that ended 2–2 (3–5 aggregate in favor of Boca Juniors).
 Contreras came in at the beginning of the second half in substitution of Luciano Leguizamón, who left the pitch injured at the end of the first half.